Radio Communications Failure

 Most general aviation aircraft flying under VFR rules are not equipped with satellite communications, we therefore rely on line of sight VHF or long range HF communications.
 As long as we are within range of the radio station we can talk to ATC.
 But in mountaineous areas, or if the radio technically fails or for some other unknown reason and we lose communication the pilot must take action to remedy the situation.

-This section will investigate the options available to the pilot to re-establish contact and what options there are should it fail completely.
+This section will investigate the options available to the pilot to re-establish contact and what other options there are should it fail completely.

 Loss of Communication